Cut onboarding time

 Find Ways to Job Shadow

 The worst position to be in during a career change is grappling with the realization that you don't have the technical skills required to get your foot in the door.
-That doesn't mean your dreams are shot; it may just require you to spend some time and money getting yourself up to speed so employers will take you seriously.
+That doesn't mean your dreams are shot; it may just require you to spend some time and money on skill acquisition to get yourself up to speed so employers will take you seriously.
 You can find out what people are looking for either by talking to the people making the hiring decisions directly, you can ask in industry and niche-related forums, and/or you can peruse job listings to see what the descriptions are asking for.
+This proactive approach to professional development can significantly boost your chances of success in your new career.

 Consider a Lateral Move